-Customer monitor/control connections are attached to terminal blocks TB3, TB4 TB5 and TB8 (see Figure 3-11).
+Customer monitor/control connections are attached to terminal blocks TB3 and TB8 (see Figure 3-15).
 Optional equipment such as a remote annunciator panel, sensing devices used to monitor genset operation, remote start/stop switches, control box heater, and etc. are also attached to these terminal blocks.
 Driver signals for customer supplied relays are also provided for several alarm and shut down conditions.
+Refer to Customer Connections diagram in Section 5.